jpgsaraceni/suricate-bank/README.md

 * [pgx](https://github.com/jackc/pgx) - For configuring and connecting a pool to a PostgreSQL database and running queries;
 * [Dockertest](https://github.com/ory/dockertest) - For running integration tests on temporary database containers;
 * [bcrypt](https://golang.org/x/crypto/bcrypt) - For hashing and comparing hashed secrets;
+* [jwt](github.com/golang-jwt/jwt/v4) - For signing and verifying JSON Web Tokens for authenticatioin;
 * [Logrus](https://github.com/sirupsen/logrus) - For logging.
 This library is used in the dockertest example.
 I haven't set up logging for the project, so I will decide later if this will actually be used.

 ## Testing the app

-I've implemented only the internal layers (entities and usecases) and repositories, so you can't actually run the app.
+So far I've implemented the internal layers (entities and usecases), repositories and handlers (missing router and main), so you can't actually run the app.
 However, you can test all the packages that have been created so far.
 To do so, clone the project:

 ```shell
 git clone https://github.com/jpgsaraceni/suricate-bank.git